altonrus/website-decision-mod-lab/content/authors/wanjin-li/_index.md

 # - icon: github
 #   icon_pack: fab
 #   link: https://github.com/gcushen
-title: Jack Stanley

 superuser: false
 user_groups: ["student","lab-members"]
 ---

-Jack is a PhD student in the Quantitative Life Sciences Program....
+Wanjin is an MSc student in Public Health...
 REPLACE THIS WITH A SHORT BIO.